Ogaga01/Metrics-App/README.md

 # Metric-Holiday App

-> Metric Holiday App is a single page page app that allows users check the national Holidays for all countries around the around.
+> Metric Holiday App is a single page page app that allows users check the national Holidays for all countries around the World.

 ## Built With